-As Nick Haynes, from the SumofUs puts it, through the everyday investments of Australians’ superannuation, we’re not just giving “tacit approval of Saudi Arabia’s actions.
+As Nick Haynes, from the SumofUs puts it, through the everyday investments of Australians’ superannuation in companies [like EOS], we’re not just giving “tacit approval of Saudi Arabia’s actions.
 We are arming them”.

 When we invest in firearm and weapons companies through our super, we are not only funding the manufacture, sales and use of weapons, but also the tens of millions of dollars that these companies spend lobbying governments each year.

 A new report has found Australia’s gun lobby spent more per capita over the course of one year on political donations than America’s National Rifle Association (NRA) did in 2018.